strongloop/apiconnect-docker/README.md

 Designed for organizations looking to streamline and accelerate their journey into the API economy, [IBM API Connect] is a comprehensive management solution that addresses all four aspects of the API lifecycle: create, run, manage and secure.
 This makes API Connect far more cost-effective than limited point solutions that focus on just a few lifecycle phases and can end up collectively costing more as organizations piece components together.

 By installing IBM® API Connect Docker images, you can run a complete IBM API Connect on-premises environment on your local machine.
+A Docker installation of IBM API Connect is only for development use; it is not supported in a production environment.

 ## System Requirements
 This package requires a minimum of 8GB RAM and 2 CPUs.